DropleX: Liquid sensing on tablet touchscreens: Enabling liquid sensing on touchscreens

-After this, the adaptive filter is disabled, and the liquid sample of interest can be deposited elsewhere on the screen and its effects can be examined.
-We show in Fig.~\ref{fig:reject_challenge}b that after disabling the effects of the adaptive filter, we deposit two samples of tap water as before.
-This results in a sharp drop in mutual capacitance, and a transient stabilization period of about one frame, after which the sample readings remain stable across the measurement period of 25~s.
-We evaluate the stability of these readings over a longer period in Sec.~\ref{sec:eval}.
+After the adaptive filter is disabled, the liquid sample of interest can be deposited elsewhere on the screen without diminishing.
+We show in Fig.~\ref{fig:reject_challenge}b that after disabling the adaptive filter, we deposit two samples of tap water as before.
+This results in a sharp drop in mutual capacitance, after which the sample readings remain stable.

-{\textit{Importantly, we note that a pipette or specialized applicator is not required to deposit or draw up the priming drop.}} As show in Fig.~\ref{fig:finger}, the user can simply dip their finger into water, where surface tension forms a small pendant droplet that remains attached to the skin, and gently touch the touchscreen to transfer it onto the surface.
-The same droplet can then be immediately removed using a regular tissue, which draws the liquid away via capillary wicking as the water is absorbed by its fibers.
+{\textit{Importantly, we note that a pipette or specialized applicator is not required to deposit or draw up the priming drop.}} As show in Fig.~\ref{fig:finger}, the user can simply dip their finger into water, drop the water on the touchscreen, and then immediately remove it using a regular tissue, which draws the liquid away via capillary wicking.

 We note that prior works~\cite{voelker2013pucs} for tangible user interfaces which place ungrounded conductive objects on the screen (e.g. copper tape, coins, keys) have noted this effect and face a similar challenge.
 These prior works propose including a small conductive clip to ground a point on the screen through capacitive coupling with the chassis of the tablet or as a bridge between electrodes on the screen in order to permanently ground it.
 However, this requires a custom clip or conducting bridge.
 Our proposed approach relies on just using tap water which is ubiquitous.